nirgoren/Eddienput/README.md

 ### General config file

-In addition to the recording specific config file, Eddienput also loads some settings from a general config file in its directory `config.json` when it starts up.
+In addition to the plyaback specific config file, Eddienput also loads some settings from a general config file in its directory `config.json` when it starts up.
 The settings that can be configured are:

-* `default_recording`: A path to a recording file to load as the program starts.
+* `playback`: A path to a playbacks file to load as the program starts.
-* `rec_start_end_sound`: Either set to `true` or `false`, sets whether to play a sound when a recording starts/ends playing.
+* `playback_start_end_sound`: Either set to `true` or `false`, sets whether to play a sound when a playback starts/ends playing.
-* `hot_reload`: Either set to `true` to `false`, sets whether the recording file is to be reloaded automatically upon play.
+* `hot_reload`: Either set to `true` to `false`, sets whether the playbacks file is to be reloaded automatically upon play.
 * `side`: Set to either `P1` or `P2`, sets which player side to use as the program starts up.
+* `record_to`: Set the default location to record to.
+* `rec_config`: A path to the default configuration to be used for recording.

 ## Known Issues:
 #### KOF2002 UM: